 - If the production system stays responsive under heavy change volumes or suffers degraded performance from CDC overhead.

 For IT leaders, the replication method directly impacts system reliability, scalability, and operational risk.
 For business leaders, it affects speed to insight, responsiveness to events, and competitive advantage.
+This post compares two approaches for IBM i Change Data Capture (CDC):

 The focus is on output quality, throughput, CPU footprint, and reliability at scale: the factors that matter most when CDC is part of your operational core.